Robiu-Sani/Learing-next.js/README.md

 cd my-app
 npm run dev
 ```
+#### Folder Rools
+- every fulder name will be a route and there must have to be page.js/tsx/jsx
+- if i don't need router then i have to create foulder name in a first brecket like = (foulder name)
 #### Roals
 - We have to add "use client" top of the function for which component we want to add any extra function. like = <br/>
 "use client";